Desmond Tutu: Archbishop of Cape Town: 1986–1994

 After Philip Russell announced his retirement as the Archbishop of Cape Town, in February 1986 the Black Solidarity Group formed a plan to get Tutu appointed as his replacement.
 At the time of the meeting, Tutu was in Atlanta, Georgia, receiving the Martin Luther King, Jr. Nonviolent Peace Prize.
 Tutu secured a two-thirds majority from both the clergy and laity and was then ratified in a unanimous vote by the synod of bishops.
 He was the first black man to hold the post.
 Some white Anglicans left the church in protest.
-Over 1,300 people attended his enthronement ceremony at the Cathedral of St George the Martyr on 7 September 1986.
+More than 1,300 people attended his enthronement ceremony at the Cathedral of St George the Martyr on 7 September 1986.

 After the ceremony, Tutu held an open-air Eucharist for 10,000 people at the Cape Showgrounds in Goodwood, where he invited Albertina Sisulu and Allan Boesak to give political speeches.

 Tutu moved into the archbishop's Bishopscourt residence; this was illegal as he did not have official permission to reside in what the state allocated as a "white area".
 He obtained money from the church to oversee renovations of the house, and had a children's playground installed in its grounds, opening this and the Bishopscourt swimming pool to members of his diocese.
 He invited the English priest Francis Cull to set up the Institute of Christian Spirituality at Bishopscourt, with the latter moving into a building in the house's grounds.
 Such projects led to Tutu's ministry taking up an increasingly large portion of the Anglican church's budget, which Tutu sought to expand through requesting donations from overseas.
 Some Anglicans were critical of his spending.

 Tutu's vast workload was managed with the assistance of his executive officer Njongonkulu Ndungane and Michael Nuttall, who in 1989 was elected dean of the province.
 In church meetings, Tutu drew upon traditional African custom by adopting a consensus-building model of leadership, seeking to ensure that competing groups in the church reached a compromise and thus all votes would be unanimous rather than divided.
 He secured approval for the ordination of female priests in the Anglican church, having likened the exclusion of women from the position to apartheid.
-He appointed gay priests to senior positions and privately—although not at the time publicly—criticised the church's insistence that gay priests remain celibate.
+He appointed gay priests to senior positions and privately criticised the church's insistence that gay priests remain celibate.

 Along with Boesak and Stephen Naidoo, Tutu mediated conflicts between black protesters and the security forces; they for instance worked to avoid clashes at the 1987 funeral of ANC guerrilla Ashley Kriel.
 In February 1988, the government banned 17 black or multi-racial organisations, including the UDF, and restricted the activities of trade unions.
 Church leaders organised a protest march, and after that too was banned they established the Committee for the Defense of Democracy.
 When the group's rally was banned, Tutu, Boesak, and Naidoo organised a service at St George's Cathedral to replace it.